drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	@nptsVsSpeedup_plt displays the speedup by comparing the serial implementation with our GPU implemention.
-This comparison is quite unfair to the serial implementaion as we are not comparing the same algorithms exactly since the GPU version needed a to be written with a deep understanding of the GPU programming model and they are not the same algorithms to begin with.
+This comparison is quite unfair to the serial implementaion as we are not comparing the same algorithms exactly.
+The GPU algorithm needed to be rewritten with a deep understanding of the GPU programming model.
+By the end of the rewrite it is not the same algorithms started with.
+	It is still a useful benchmark since it does show us that with a bit of work converting a simple implementation into a highly parallelized version can give immense amounts of speedup.

 	#subpar.grid(
 		figure( image("main/plotting/triangulation_onlyptins/DT_iter1.png", width: 135%), caption: [] ),